modular/modular/KGEN/docs/public/programming-manual.md

 expansion features, enabling syntactic extension and boilerplate reduction with somewhat better tooling integration.

-3. Some older languages like C++ have very large and complex metaprogramming languages (templates) that are a dual to the *runtime* language.
+3. Some older languages like C++ have very large and complex meta-programming languages (templates) that are a dual to the *runtime* language.
 These are notably difficult to learn and have poor compile times and error messages.